All Products

 status = check_job_status(batch_id)

-print(f"Waiting for task completion...")
+print(f"Waiting for the task to complete...")

-# If the task fails, print the error message and exit
+# If the task fails, print the error message and exit.

 if status == "failed":